Home » Houseplants » Spider Plant » 10 Signs Your Spider Plant Is Dying (And What to Do)

 Cause: Underwatering or Poor Light

-Solution: Water your plant thoroughly, ensuring it’s not sitting in water.
-Place it in an area with bright, indirect light.
-If underwatering is the problem, bottom watering (placing the plant pot in a tray of water) can help rehydrate the soil evenly.
+If underwatering is indeed the problem then bottom watering (which is putting the plant pot in a tray of water) can help to rehydrate the soil.

 4. Stunted Growth